ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nfs.hidden.md

    tier-5iops    tiered
    tier-10iops   tiered
    ```
-   {: codeblock}

 2. Create a file share.

-   In this example, a 1TB 10 IOPS/GB file share is created with using the previously created VPC as a targe.
+   In this example, a 1TB with 10IOPS/GB file share is created with using the previously created VPC as a targe.
 Record the file share's and the file share target's IDs.

    ```sh
    VMWARE_DATASTORE01=$(ibmcloud is share-create --name vmware-nfs-datastore-01 --zone eu-de-1 --profile tier-10iops --size 1000 --targets '[{"name": "vmware-cluster-01", "vpc": {"id": "'$VMWARE_VPC'"}}]' --output json | jq -r .id)